Banno/gulp-ux-lint/README.md

 Type: `boolean`
 Default: `false`

 Attempt to automatically fix the errors.
-Be sure to pipe to `gulp.dest()` if you use this option.
+Files are changed "inline", so there is no need to pipe to `gulp.dest()` if you use this option.

 ## Results